vikrantvikaasa27/Naan_Mudhalvan/README.md

   <li>scikit-learn</li>
 </ul>

-<p>To run the code, you will need to have Python and these libraries installed.
+<p>To run the code, you will need to have Python and these libraries installed and the dataset.
 You can install them with the following command:</p>

 <pre>pip install pandas numpy matplotlib seaborn scikit-learn</pre>

-<p>Once you have installed the necessary dependencies, you can run the code by executing the following command:</p>
+<p>Once you have installed the necessary dependencies, </p>

-<pre>python main.py</pre>

 <p>This will produce a number of outputs, including:</p>